 Matsui Center Core Programs

 Each year approximately 35 students are admitted to this eight-week intensive program.
 Cal-in-Sacramento Fellows take a spring semester course that prepares them for full-time public service internships in the state capital, and personalized placement assistance that tailors their prospective internship to meet each student’s interests.
 During the summer, Fellows complete internships in the state Legislature, the offices of statewide elected officials, state agencies, nonprofit organizations, advocacy groups, or any other organization reasonably related to public service.
-Fellows receive free housing for the summer, ensuring that the program is open to all students, regardless of financial background.
+Fellows receive free housing for the summer and a free light rail pass, ensuring that the program is open to all students, regardless of financial background.
 Read more here.